-1. Awareness of the state of current DNA technology and its application to solving cold cases.

-- 2. Soundness of methods and analytic and technical approach. - 3.
+- 1. Awareness of the state of current DNA technology and its application to analysis of biological samples typically encountered in missing persons investigations. - 2.
+Soundness of methodology and analytic and technical approach, taking into account the objectives set forth on page 4. - 3.
 Feasibility of proposed project and awareness of pitfalls. - 4.
 Innovation and creativity (when appropriate).